4 Reasons Your Next Home Should Be A Pole Barn Home (with pictures to prove it!)

 A pole barn home, or post-frame residential construction, is a type of house that is both affordable and high quality.

-Many of these pole barns were built by farmers and businessmen who needed more affordable ways to store equipment and other materials in the 1930s.
+Many of these pole barns were built in the 1930s by farmers and businessmen who needed more affordable ways to store equipment and other materials in.

 They are primarily set apart by two things:

-Pole barn homes are built with the same structure as pole barns but have many more options for customization so that they look like homes, not outbuildings!
+Pole barn homes have the same structure as pole barns but include many more customization options so that they look like homes, not outbuildings!

 Reasons To Build A Pole Barn Home